TGarantiBank/Hackathon/BleshServisleri/README.md

 ## How does it work?

 Blesh SDK is distributed as a library project.
 It works as a service in the background of your application process, periodically scanning for Blesh iBeacons within close proximity.
+When Blesh SDK detects a beacon, your application will receive distance and id information for the detected beacons through the callback you'll implement.
+You may also display visual content using our [CMS](docs/cms/BleshCMS_intro_eng.md).

 ## How can I use Blesh SDK with my application?